amigo-nishant/Kubernetes-Lab/configmap/README.md

     - Defines a Pod named **`myenvconfig`**.
     - Contains a single container (**`c1`**) based on the CentOS image.
-    - Runs a bash command in a loop to echo "Technical-Guftgu" every 5 seconds.
+    - Runs a bash command in a loop to echo "Hello-World
+    - " every 5 seconds.
     - Sets an environment variable **`MYENV`** with the value fetched from the **`sample.conf`** key in the **`mymap`** ConfigMap.
 2. **Apply the Configuration:**